Regan-Koopmans/rationing_algorithms/README.md

-# Rationing Algorithms
+# Supply-Chain Algorithms

-Here are a few random resource allocation algorithms implemented in Prolog.
+Here are a few random logistics algorithms implemented in Prolog.